By Geoff Mulgan and Mary Abdo –

 The current forms of the university are certainly not eternal.
 Yet radical innovation is rare.
 There are a few exceptions like Aalto University in Finland, or the radically reshaped course structure of Melbourne University.
 But systematic innovation has never been deliberately cultivated.
 Yet this is almost certainly what we need now: more deliberate innovation to cultivate a more diverse HE landscape better suited to the complex needs of a modern society.

-Geoff Mulgan is currently the Chief Executive of the Young Foundation and will become the new Chief Executive of NESTA in June 2011.
+Geoff Mulgan is currently the Chief Executive of NESTA (National Endowment for Science Technology and the Arts) and was previously Chief Executive of the Young Foundation.
 Some of his previous roles include; Director of Tony Blair’s Strategy Unit, Founder and Director of the think-tank Demos, Chief Adviser to Gordon Brown MP, a lecturer in telecommunications, an investment executive, and a reporter on BBC TV and radio.
 He is a visiting professor at LSE, UCL and Melbourne University.